shubhampoddar10/CMS/README.md

 ### Prerequities:
     1. Node js should be installed if not than below is the link.
     2. MongoDB should be installed if not than below is the link.
-    3. Redsi should be installed if not than below is the link.
+    3. Redii should be installed if not than below is the link.

 ##### [click here](https://nodejs.org/en/download/) to get node.js